Papersy/story-graph-unity/README.md

 # story-graph-unity
 Unity version 2021.3.6f1

-If you don' have Unity, follow instruction to download & install it
+If you don't have Unity, follow instruction to download & install it

 ## **Instruction:**